SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) allow sensitive information like passwords, credentials, and API keys that need to be leveraged by underlying services to be stored centrally within the Kubernetes API data store (etcd), and not within the application source code or config itself.

 By default, secrets are stored in the Kubernetes API are unencrypted.
 EKS supports secrets encryption using an encryption key stored in the AWS Key Management Service (KMS), and it is best practice to enable this.
-To do so however, we need to create a symetrical encryption key within KMS
+To do so however, we need to create a symmetrical encryption key within KMS

 1. Go to the AWS KMS Console: [https://console.aws.amazon.com/kms](https://console.aws.amazon.com/kms)
 2. Click **Create key**.
 3. Select **Symmetric** as they *Key type*, and **Encrypt and decrypt** for the *Key usage* option.
 Click **Next**.
 4. Give the key a name and description, eg: `EKS_Secrets_Key`, and click **Next**.
-5. Leave all key administrators as blank and de-select the option to allow admins to delete the key.
+5. Leave all key administrators as blank and deselect the option to allow admins to delete the key.
 Click **Next**.
 6. For the *Key usage permissions* step, select the `eksClusterRole` you created above.
 Click **Next**.
 7. Click **Finish** on the summary page to create the key.